 Anyway, I like the taste of homemade dough better than the stuff you can pick up in your local supermarket deli or bakery.
 But then, I like most things I create myself at home.
 It’s just a me thing.

-With a deep dish pizza, according to The Best Pizza is Made at Home by Donna Rathmell German “Layer ingredients in this order: cheese, meats, sauce, vegetables and seasonings.
+With a deep dish pizza, according to The Best Pizza Is Made at Home (A Nitty Gritty Cookbook) by Donna Rathmell German “Layer ingredients in this order: cheese, meats, sauce, vegetables and seasonings.
 Leave a 1/2-inch border around the rim of the pizza.”

 Here is the recipe for the dough I used.